RobotLocomotion/drake/drake/doc/code_style_guide.rst

   "``const MyClass &foo;``".
 This is what is enforced by :ref:`clang-format <code-style-tools-clang-format>`.
 For additional context, see
   `this comment thread <https://github.com/robotlocomotion/drake/pull/3830#issuecomment-254849776>`_.

+* For the `Conditionals Rule <https://google.github.io/styleguide/cppguide.html#Conditionals>`_,
+  we clarify that the bodies of all ``if / else`` statements *must* be surrounded by curly braces.
+This is true even for single-line bodies.
+The ability to save a single vertical line is no longer a valid motivation to omit the curly braces.

 .. _code-style-guide-cpp-exceptions:

 Exceptions